draddo11/100-days-of-code/r2-log.md

 ## R2D97
 Finallly completed the ng 7 tutorial will host on GH pages
 ## R2D98-99
-Having issues with netlify for live hostong
+Having issues with netlify for live hosting

+##R2D100
+was hoping to host the angular 7 site on github pages facing some issues